Hidden Causes of Renal Dysfunction: Beyond Diabetes and High Blood Pressure

 2. Chronic Kidney Disease (CKD) — National Kidney Foundation

-3. Rare Inherited Kidney Diseases: Challenges, Opportunities, and Perspectives — Lancet
+3. Rare Inherited Kidney Diseases: Challenges, Opportunities, and Perspectives — The Lancet

 4. Causes of Chronic Kidney Disease — National Institute of Diabetes and Digestive and Kidney Diseases